qualitydixon/victory-kickstart/README.md

 - Add legend to stack chart.
 - Animate data changes.
 - Pull all style objects into a separate styles file.
+- Add conditional formatting for a max/min bar values.

 ## Installation